siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/15-development/1750-how-to-install-laravel-on-almalinux-a-step-by-step-guide.md

 ---
-title:
+title: "How to Install Laravel on AlmaLinux: A Step-by-Step Guide"
-linkTitle:
+linkTitle: Install Laravel
-description:
+description: If you're looking to set up Laravel on AlmaLinux, this guide will take you through the process step-by-step.
-date:
+date: 2025-01-08T11:03:30.306Z
 weight: 1750
-slug:
+url: install-laravel-almalinux-step-step-guide
-draft: true
+draft: false
 tags:
    - AlmaLinux
 categories:
    - Linux
    - Linux How-to
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 keywords:
    - AlmaLinux
+   - laravel
 featured_image: /images/almalinux.webp
 ---
-### How to Install Laravel on AlmaLinux: A Step-by-Step Guide

 Laravel is one of the most popular PHP frameworks, known for its elegant syntax, scalability, and robust features for building modern web applications.
 AlmaLinux, a community-driven Linux distribution designed to be an alternative to CentOS, is a perfect server environment for hosting Laravel applications due to its stability and security.
 If you're looking to set up Laravel on AlmaLinux, this guide will take you through the process step-by-step.

 ---

 ### **Table of Contents**

 1. Prerequisites
 2. Step 1: Update Your System
 3. Step 2: Install Apache (or Nginx) and PHP